TeenHope Emotional-Wellness Screenings

 Often, the screening will confirm that your student is experiencing normal teenage transitions.
 However, if your student does screen at risk or requests additional support, TeenHope will assist in identifying resources to share with your student.
 Additionally, based on Samaritan Counseling Center’s legal counsel, parents/guardians will not receive the results of the screenings without consent from the student.

 TeenHope will screen all pre-registered students in GRADE NINE ONLY on January 31 and February 1, 2023.
 The screening is completed in a manner that assures only your child and the mental health professional see your student’s response.
 All screening results are confidential, and discussions with your student are general mental health conversations, not therapeutic in nature.

 This screening opportunity is valuable for all students.
 To have your child screened, parents/guardians must complete the online Opt-In Form by December 21, 2022.
 If you do not wish to have your child participate, no action is required.

 These steps are what your teen will experience on the day of the screening:

 - Listen to a presentation about mental and emotional health and well-being.

-- Students will complete a 5-minute questionnaire about symptoms of depression, anxiety, and suicidal thinking and behavior.
+- Students complete a 5-minute questionnaire about symptoms of depression, anxiety, and suicidal ideation.

-The school district provides this screening at no cost, but does not provide further evaluation or treatment services.
-It is up to you to decide if you want to obtain any additional services for your teen.
-Samaritan Counseling Center provides referral information directly to parents.
-In addition, Samaritan Counseling Center is available to provide assistance and financial support to parents interested in pursuing mental health services for their child.
+It is up to you to decide if you want to obtain additional services for your student.
+TeenHope provides referral information directly to parents.
+In addition, Samaritan Counseling Center is available to provide assistance and financial support to parents interested in pursuing mental health services for their student.